porres/pd-cyclone/README.md

 Location of this repository is: https://github.com/porres/pd-cyclone.

-After the release of cyclone 0.2beta1, Porres forked cyclone to this new repository, which has since then been in developments for further releases.
+When cyclone was been left unmaintained (in February 2016), Porres forked cyclone to this new repository, where developments for further releases have been made since then.

 This repository is faithful to the original goal of cyclone in creating an external Pd package with a collection of objects cloned and compatible to Max/MSP objects.